Revisiting Cases 2 and 11 of the Map Color Theorem: Introduction

 Jungerman (for example, in \cite{Jungerman-KnK2}) approached this problem in reverse order.
-First, a repeating pattern of currents is assigned to the ladder, derived from the simplest graceful labeling of the path graph.
+First, a repeating pattern of currents, derived from the simplest graceful labeling of the path graph, is assigned to the ladder.
 The length of the ladder and the labels can be chosen so that the problem of finding an \emph{infinite} family of current graphs is reduced to a \emph{finite} problem of routing and assigning the remaining, constant-sized set of edges and currents.
 In the author's experience, Jungerman's method has been more fruitful in finding novel families of current graphs.
 Ringel and Youngs's solution to Case 8 was previously simplified by the author \cite{Sun-FaceDist} using this technique, and we will demonstrate similar success with Cases 2 and 11.
 Though Ringel and Youngs felt ``that no possible further improvement will ever be made on Case 11'' \cite[p.viii]{Ringel-MapColor}, certain aspects of our new solution are simpler.

 The work presented here represents possibly the final chapter in the author's attempts at simplifying the proof of the orientable Map Color Theorem.
 Previously, the author found improvements to Cases 0 \cite{Sun-K12s}, 1 \cite{Sun-FaceDist}, 6 \cite{Sun-Minimum}, and 8 \cite{Sun-FaceDist}.
 The current graphs we present here are of index 1, i.e., ones where the embedding has one face, but we note that there are also higher-index approaches to Cases 2 \cite{Jungerman-KnK2, Sun-Index2}, 8, and 11 \cite{Sun-Minimum}.